 - To enable young people to improve their wellbeing and self-esteem.

 - To increase opportunity and encourage successful integration within the wider community.

 - To improve access to education and help young people to achieve their goals.

 At the heart of Norwich International Youth Project is an inspiring group of young people.
-Our members come from countries across Europe, Africa and Asia, including Afghanistan, Albania, Cameroon, DRC, Eritrea, Iran, Iraq, Morocco, Pakistan, Somalia, Sudan, Syria, Vietnam and Zimbabwe.
+Our members come from countries across the globe, including Afghanistan, Albania, Cameroon, Chad, DRC, El Salvador, Eritrea, Gambia, Guinea Bissau, Hong Kong, Iran, Iraq, Kuwait, Morocco, Namibia, Nigeria, Pakistan, Somalia, Sudan, Syria, Ukraine, Vietnam, Western Sahara, and Zimbabwe.